 Wallace’s captors “have tried to get rid of the witness” of his life, Foreign Mission Board Executive Secretary Theron Rankin told Southern Baptists.
 “But that is precisely where they fail.
 Bill Wallace’s witness of God’s love in Christ has been made immortal.”

 And in the decade after Wallace’s death, Southern Baptist efforts to reach the nations only intensified.
-Rankin called for a Global Missions “Advance” among Southern Baptists, and his predecessor – Baker James Cauthen, who came to the office in 1954 – likewise declared, “It is only as we march together as a mighty army in a program of worldwide witness for Christ that we can preserve and enrich the spirit of evangelism which means so much to us.”
+Rankin called for a Global Missions “Advance” among Southern Baptists, and his successor – Baker James Cauthen, who came to the office in 1954 – likewise declared, “It is only as we march together as a mighty army in a program of worldwide witness for Christ that we can preserve and enrich the spirit of evangelism which means so much to us.”

 Also, on the home front, Southern Baptists expanded their efforts to reach men and women.
 With the “Million More in ‘54” campaign, they aimed to draw one million men and women into churches throughout the nation.
 Though they didn’t reach this lofty goal, the net increase in Southern Baptist churches because of this campaign reached 597,361 people.